How to Raise Money to Pay for a Funeral

 Step 3: Set a target

 Do some math to understand how much money you’ll need to cover costs and set that as your target.
-For help determining the cost, check out our blog post, How Much do Funerals Cost?
+For help determining the cost, check out our blog post, How Much do Funerals Cost?.
+If your'e still unsure how much money you should go for, you can set a rough estimate and adjust the goal at any time.
+Your goal is just a visual indicator to those who are donating, failing to reach the goal or surpassing the goal does not affect the fundraiser itself.
+You'll still receive any funds donated in any case.

 Step 4: Set up your payment information

 You’ll need to link a payment account on Stripe in order to start raising money.
 You can do this from your account and it will only take a few minutes.
-Ever Loved uses Stripe because it’s secure and easy.
+Stripe accepts debit cards or checking accounts, but does not accept savings accounts.
+If you don't have a checking account or debit card, many have found that asking a trusted family member or loved one can suffice in getting the funds over to them.
+Ever Loved uses Stripe because it's secure and easy, you can find out more about Stripe, here.

 Step 5: Share your fundraiser with your network

-We recommend posting the link on your Facebook and sending it to any community groups you’re involved in (e.g. religious groups, coworkers, neighbors, etc.).
+We recommend posting the link on your Facebook and sending it to any community groups you’re involved in (e.g. religious groups, coworkers, neighbors, community centers and organizations, any clubs you or your loved one are or were a part of etc.).
 If you choose to also publish an obituary in a local newspaper, include a link to the memorial fundraiser at the end of the obituary.
-If you need help thinking of places to share the fundraiser, you can always reach out to the Ever Loved support team via chat, email (email@example.com) or phone (415-322-0848).
+If you need help thinking of places to share the fundraiser, you can always reach out to the Ever Loved support team via chat, email (firstname.lastname@example.org) or phone (833-300-6840).
 When sharing, it’s always a good idea to include another short description on how donations will help.

 Step 6: Ask others to share, as well

 For maximum exposure, ask those close to you and/or those who have donated to also share the fundraiser with their communities.
+If they're able to share it with their work, any organizations they're a part of, their religious organizations, or any clubs they're in, it can be a great help.
 When you work together, you’ll be able to reach many more people.

 Step 7: Find easy ways to lower funeral costs